ryrob30/mobile-services.en/help/using/c-manage-app-settings/c-mob-confg-app/c-universal-app-links.md

     f.
 Select an Android app and type a SHA-256 certificate fingerprint.

     g.
 Click **[!UICONTROL Save]**.

       You must provide at least one Android app selection and one SHA-256 certificate, or you will receive an error.

     >[!IMPORTANT]
     >
-    >You can update the documents by clicking Update from the Universal Links and App Links Options section.
-However, when you click Update, a warning notifies you that all Universal Links or App Links that you created in the past will be affected.
+    >You can update the documents by clicking **[!UICONTROL Update]** from the **[!UICONTROL Universal Links and App Links Options]** section.
+However, when you click **[!UICONTROL Update]**, a warning notifies you that all Universal Links or App Links that you created in the past will be affected.

 ### Use an App Link